 Brixbid lets you negotiate your rent instantly.
-Browse our listings to find your dream home in Chicago.
+Browse our listings to find your dream home.
 Once you find a listing that you love, make an offer on our rental platform.

 At Brixbid, you have a say in how much you’re willing to pay.
 You don’t need to negotiate with the landlord.
 Brixbid even handles your lease online, making it even easier to get the keys to your dream home.

 Save yourself the effort and potential embarrassment of rent raise negotiations, and do it on Brixbid instantly!